10 Horror Games Like "Slender"

 I won’t reveal much of the game premise because it is too short (only 10–15 minutes of gameplay).
 Like The Corridor, Hide’s scariness can be best experienced if you wear a good pair of headphones while playing it.

-The visuals, although pixilated, gives you the old video cassette archive look, with grainy filter to increase the scare levels.
+The visuals, although pixilated, gives you the old video cassette archive look, with a grainy filter to increase the scare levels.
 The sound effects are top-notch, the distant church bell rings, muffled footsteps on a snowy area and wind.
 You can download Hide from Super Friendship Club for free.

 Presenting different survival horror scenarios, the game takes place in Lake Erie, where a strange incident is suspected to be the cause of deaths and disappearance of locals.
 As part of your rescue mission, it is up to you to find out the cause and look for survivors.
 But things start to become unsettling and you find yourself being followed by strange creatures.
 Now it’s you who has to survive from the scary menace.